yusufalp/t-400/README.md

 npm install
 ```

-tart the app (should start on http://localhost:3000/):
+start the app (should start on http://localhost:3000/):

 ```
 npm start